Suraj8558/converterTool/README.md

-# ConvertIQ - All-in-One File Converter & SEO Toolkit
+# devSuraj - All-in-One File Converter & SEO Toolkit

-ConvertIQ is a comprehensive, open-source web application built with Next.js and Firebase that provides a powerful suite of tools for file conversion, image manipulation, and PDF management.
+devSuraj is a comprehensive, open-source web application built with Next.js and Firebase that provides a powerful suite of tools for file conversion, image manipulation, and PDF management.
 It's designed to be fast, secure, and user-friendly, with most processing handled client-side for maximum privacy.

 ## ✨ Features